colmhaugh/Album-Covers-Memory-Game/README.md

 - __Instructions Modal__

-  - Appears when the page load.
+  - Appears when the page loads.
 The Alert() style was boring so I created a modal with the instructions on how to play the game.
   - The Modal will dissapear when the user clicks the x button or when the click outside the window.

 ![Instructions Modal](https://github.com/colmhaugh/Album-Covers-Memory-Game/blob/main/assets/images/readmeimages/InstructionsModal.JPG)